 - PGCE: Primary Education.

+I am currently completing an MA with Bath Spa University.
 I have completed a Level 2 Certificate in Mental Health Awareness as well as attending various CPD training including: Data Protection training; Safeguarding; Prevent & Equality & Diversity.; Dignity at Work & Communicating with Care.
 CBT skills.